Proantagonist/SupremeGamingRules/Ark/PVE/pve.md

-This ruleset applies to the following servers:
+## These rules and settings apply to the following servers:

 1. **Supreme Ark Aberration PVE**
 1. **Supreme Ark Center PVE**